thiagobarrado99/teste-montink/README.md

 - MariaDB was chosen over MySQL due to its **open-source** nature and compatibility.
 - Though **Node/NPM** aren't required, using them is a better local dev practice, especially for Laravel **queues**.
 - Admin and frontend/cart pages were **separated** for better **security** and adherence to **standard design patterns**.
+- **Email notifications on order creation are sent directly to the Laravel Log** (/storage/logs/laravel.log) as a full HTML formatted email.
+Since we don't want to use a mail provider on a local environment, emails go to the log file.

 ---